 - Help Tips gives you quick tips for entering and editing data in this Excel Template

-- The Inventory Report displays a summary of the totals for all 100 stock items.
+- The Inventory Report displays a summary of the totals for all 100 (or 300) stock items.

-- Item #1, Item #2 etc. is where you enter information about each item as it is purchased or sold, or stolen etc. There are 100 of these tabs.
-The screenshot shows only up to Item #10.
-You can see the remaining tabs by:-
+- Item #1, Item #2 etc. is where you enter the transactions for each item as it is purchased or sold, or stolen etc.

 When you are in the Excel Inventory template looking at the Example page you will see that:-

-- The name of this item has been changed from “Item #1” to “Red T-Shirts”.
+- The name of the first item has been changed to “Red T-Shirts”.

 - Along the top in the grey boxes, you will see the totals of each column, namely :-

 - Total Purchased (680.00) – shows the total quantity of stock purchased (or introduced, or returned to the supplier etc.)